 Value for Money

-The Peak Design Everyday Sling 6L retails for around $100 US (go here for latest pricing).
+The Peak Design Everyday Sling 6L retails for around $100 US (click the button below for latest pricing).

 When I stop and think about just how great a bag this is, I think that is exceptional value for money.
 Other bag brands are charging higher prices for bags with far less going for them, let alone having the quality this bag has.